-Local authority (LA) estimates of participation in education and work-based learning by 16- to 17-year-olds are no longer published as part of this statistical first release.
+Local authority (LA) estimates of participation in education and work-based learning by 16- to 17-year-olds are not published as part of this statistical release.
 The Department for Education publishes transparency data for local participation based on local authority management information, here: Participation in education and training by local authority.

 The Code of Practice for Official Statistics requires we take reasonable steps to ensure that our published or disseminated statistics protect confidentiality.